Semiclassical inequalities for Dirichlet and Neumann Laplacians on convex domains: Introduction and main results

 Let $-\Delta_\Omega^{\rm D}$ and $-\Delta_\Omega^{\rm N}$ denote the Dirichlet and Neumann realizations of the Laplace operator in an open set $\Omega\subset\R^d$, defined through quadratic forms; see, e.g., \cite[Section 3.1]{FrankLaptevWeidl}.
 When making statements that refer to either one of the two operators we write $-\Delta_\Omega^\sharp$.
 Under the assumption that the spectrum of $-\Delta_\Omega^\sharp$ is discrete, its eigenvalues listed in non-decreasing order and repeated according to their multiplicities are denoted by $\lambda_k^\sharp(\Omega)$, $k\in\N$.

 The celebrated Weyl law states that

 where $L_{0,d}^{\rm sc}$ is a constant that depends only on $d$ and is given explicitly in \eqref{eq: semiclassical constant} below.
 It is remarkable that these asymptotics are valid for either choice of the boundary condition $\sharp$ and that the leading term depends on the underlying domain only through its measure.
-The asymptotics \eqref{eq: Weyls law} go back to~\cite{WeylAsymptotic} and we refer to \cite[Sections 3.2 and 3.3]{FrankLaptevWeidl} for a textbook proof under suitable assumptions on $\Omega$.
+The asymptotics \eqref{eq: Weyls law} go back to~\cite{WeylAsymptotic} and are valid in the Dirichlet case under the sole assumption that $|\Omega|<\infty$ and in the Neumann case under mild additional conditions.
+We refer to \cite[Sections 3.2 and 3.3]{FrankLaptevWeidl} for a textbook proof.

 It was famously conjectured by P\'olya~\cite{Polya_61} that the leading asymptotic term in~\eqref{eq: Weyls law} bounds the Dirichlet counting function from above and the Neumann counting function from below, that is,